 - Marathon, start by jogging around the track at your local high school.

 If you want to write a novel, start by writing for 15 minutes every morning.

-You don’t need to be an expert at something in order to start doing it.
-In fact, if you’re going to get good at anything, it helps if you can practice it regularly.
-And if there’s one thing that’s true about all skill development, it’s that practice makes permanent.
-If you practice something enough times, eventually that skill becomes habitual and automated — so much so that it’ll just happen naturally when the time comes.
+You don’t need to be an expert at something to start doing it.
+If you’re going to get good at anything, it helps if you can practice it regularly.
+And if there’s one thing that all skill development has in common, practice makes perfect.
+If you practice something enough times, eventually, that skill becomes habitual and automated — so much so that it’ll just happen naturally when the time comes.

 Start by running the length of a lap around a track.